 - How to avoid and deal with disturbances

 - How to accurately check IDs and recognize minors with fake IDs

-- How to prevent second-party sales
+- How to prevent second-party transactions

 - How to react with authorities when a problem arises

 Get a FREE certificate

 FREE wallet sized card!